The hidden ninety percent of polar expedition life

-For adventure lovers, a common reaction to meeting polar expedition guides is that they have the best job on the planet.
+For adventure lovers, a common reaction to meeting polar expedition guides is that they have the coolest job on the planet.

-And as a bonus, they get to pack around really big bear rifles – that we of course hope they never have to use.
+They spend most of their time outdoors, piloting Zodiacs and looking for wildlife and leading travelers through some of Earth’s most dramatic landscapes.
+And as a bonus, they get to pack around really big bear rifles – which we of course hope they never have to use.

-We chatted with guide Michael Ginzburg to get some background on that hidden ninety percent, and what attracts him to the whole hundred.
+We chatted with expedition leader Michael Ginzburg to get some background on that hidden ninety percent and what attracts him to the whole hundred.

 Guides of the Arctic and Antarctica